 Shanghai – January 2007

 In connection with a job onboard a ship in Jiangyin Shipyard, I had the chance to spend the last night in Shanghai.
-My flight to Hong Kong did not leave until evening, so I had almost a full day to walk along The Bund The Bund and visit Yuyuan Garden in the old city.
+My flight through Hong Kong to Australia did not leave until evening, so I had almost a full day to walk along The Bund The Bund and visit Yuyuan Garden in the old city.

 When my grandparents lived in Shanghai in the 1920-30th, and The Bund was the meeting place in Central District.
 I stayed in Peace Hotel which turned out to be the hotel where my grandparents sometimes used to dine and dance on Saturdays.